 When to See a Doctor?

-If you notice your skin condition becoming worse or have persisting difficulties, speak with your doctor on what you can do.
+If you notice your skin condition becoming worse or have persisting difficulties, speak with your doctor about what you can do.
 Even if you notice that managing stress and following the above tips don’t seem to improve the condition, speak with your doctor.

 You may have an underlying skin condition that is causing your skin complications.
 Your doctor will then be able to refer you to a dermatologist, and they will then be able to treat you accordingly.
 Stress can affect many other aspects of your health, so seeking help from a doctor or support group is highly recommended.